Prithvish04/prithvish04.github.io/_pages/projects.md

               <details>
                 <summary>Brief  | <a href="">Report</a>  </summary>
                 <p class="message">
-                This review paper presents an overview and comparison of three different caching methodologies for Chip Multiprocessor (CMP) systems.
+                This survey project presents an overview and comparison of three different caching methodologies for Chip Multiprocessor (CMP) systems.
 We first explore a framework called Cooperative Caching (CC) framework, which provided the groundwork on how to efficiently manage on-chip cache resources.
 We then present an improvement on the performance of the CC framework for higher number of processes using Distributed Cooperative Caching (DCC) .Finally, we present another methodology, Adaptive Set-Granular Cooperative Caching (ASCC) [3], which also improves upon CC by adopting an efficient cache spilling policy for the onchip caches.
 We compare the mentioned methodologies using various common evaluation metrics – percentage of performance improvement, number of off-chip misses per transaction and network latency – measured while running workloads from common SPEC benchmarks.
 We also show which of the methods perform the best in a given scenario using qualitative metrics.
 We end the review mentioning our reflections on each of the three proposals.
                 </p>
               </details>
           </p>